-The PCD8544 is driven with python using the implementation in the
+LCD displays can be driven with python using the various implementations in the

 Pillow or PIL.